Disney’s Festival of the Arts is back for 2023, and we couldn’t be more excited!

 Food *is* art, and for this festival, the chefs of Epcot create visual masterpieces that are both a feast for the eyes and the stomach!

-In 2022 there are 15 food booths (or Food Studios as Disney likes to call them), including 2 new ones: Deco Delights and The Craftman’s Courtyard.
+In 2023 there are 16 food booths (or Food Studios as Disney likes to call them), including 2 new ones: Moderne and Figment’s Inspiration Station at the Odyssey.

 And, though all Epcot festivals feature food booths, there’s special attention paid to the food presentation at Festival of the Arts.
 Almost too pretty to eat!